dtao/lazy.js/README.md

 npm install lazy.js
 ```

 Now let's look at what you can do with Lazy.js.
+(For more thorough information, take a look at the [API Docs](http://dtao.github.io/lazy.js/docs/).)

 Introduction
 ------------